MBorrageiro/HexaQuad-bin-analysis/README.md

 - It will then create a folder for the created CSV files `/fQ_18-10` as well as name the CSV file according to the file name and parameters entered. `fQ_18-10_#1_BAT.csv`
 - If a folder exists it will use it however files with the same name will be overwritten.

+## File Naming Convention:

+The batch file requires a specific file name to create the folder and file names correctly.
+This helps automate it, I have not dived too deep into batch commands to make it more complex.

+**Convention:**

+`f$_dd-mm-yyyy_#%.bin`

+Where `$` is replaced with either `H` or `Q` for Hex and Quad respectively.
+The `%` is used to identify the flight number on a specific day, i.e. "1, 2, 3...".

 # Installing and using MAVlogdump files:

 Mavlogdump.py is a tool part of the pymavlink package found [here](https://github.com/ArduPilot/pymavlink).
 This tool can be used to extract certain parameters from the log bin files and exported to CSV files.
 The logs are stored in bin files to save space.